aleshaleksey/fansys23/08-spell-list.md

 - Upon entering the area of effect of the spell, all entities that do not succeed on a CON save are considered aphonic and blind until they leave the area.
 - Every round the caster can choose an area with a column with a radius of 30ft within the spell for one of the following effects:
   - Lightning bolts strike the area, causing 4d8+[SUP] lightning damage to all entities in the area (DEX save half).
-  - Temperatures plummet in the area, cauing 4d10+[SUP] cold damage to all entities in the area (CON save half).
+  - Temperatures plummet in the area, causing 4d10+[SUP] cold damage to all entities in the area (CON save half).

 **Upcast**: For every MP dice above 9, the radius of the spell increases by 50ft, or the lightning/ice damage increases by 3d8.